isomerpages/govtech-gobusiness/_FAQ/1hb-jss.md

 However, online retail companies (SSIC 47910) which is on the list of Permitted Services, are allowed to resume operations and are not eligible for the Circuit Breaker tier JSS of 75%.

+#### **15a.
+I had earlier received a General Exemption to operate.
+However, I was unable to resume operations as my workers were on SHN and unable to work.
+Is my company still eligible for the Circuit Breaker tier JSS of 75%?**

-#### **15. My company is allowed to operate (either in Permitted List or has a General Exemption to operate) but cannot do so as my workers have not been released from the dorms.
+#### **15b.
+My company is allowed to operate (either in Permitted List or has a General Exemption to operate) but cannot do so as my workers have not been released from the dorms.
 Is my company still eligible for the Circuit Breaker tier JSS of 75%?**
 You may wish to submit an appeal to <a href="https://form.gov.sg/#!/5e845afe41d035001110b715" target="_blank">IRAS</a> to review the circumstances of your case.

 #### **16. My company was not allowed to resume operations in Phase 1, was subsequently allowed to operate under a General Exemption, and now have our General Exemption rescinded.
 Do we qualify for a pro-rated Circuit Breaker tier JSS of 75%?**